spotinst/help/src/docs/managed-instance/features/root-volume-persistence.md

 ## Persist Root on Windows Platform

-When using the persist root volume option with Windows images, images created from snapshots as part of the recycle processes, will have a Platform parameter value of “Other Linux” (default behavior of AWS).
+When using the persist root volume option with Windows images, images created from snapshots as part of the recycle processes, will have a Platform parameter value of `Other Linux` (default behavior of AWS).
 This behavior can cause issues while trying to connect to the instance.

 The following user data script can be added to the Managed Instance's configuration to create a new user and password as the machine boots up, which will later be used to connect to the instance: